ALF28Dev/Order-Book-CPP/README.md

 <img width="100%" height="543" alt="Screenshot 2025-09-27 at 15 18 34" src="https://github.com/user-attachments/assets/931ea460-ab62-4484-b751-ffc10b5de0d5" /><br>

 >[!NOTE]
-> - **Memory Pool Bitmap Capacity:** Currently the memory pool bitmap consists of a list of 10 64-bit integers providing capacity to manag 640 allocated tick levels if necessary.
-This can scaled up as required.
+> - **Memory Pool Bitmap Capacity:** The current memory pool bitmap consists of a list of ten 64-bit integers, providing the capacity to manage up to 640 allocated tick levels.
+This capacity can be scaled up as needed.

 ## Project Vision: What’s Next?
 - Testing using Valgrind/AddressSanitizer.